International Induction Programme (IIP) overview

 Features of the programme

-You will also gain access to a dedicated educational lead to help guide you through the entire process.
-They can provide support such as:
+This dedicated educational lead will help guide you through the entire process and provide support with the following:

 The programme provides financial support to candidates via a monthly bursary of up to £4000 per month for GPs in a practice payment or a comparable salary for GPs undertaking the programme whilst employed by a practice.